All Products

 • The instance families of the instances are not equipped with persistent memory.

 Instance families equipped with persistent memory do not support the economical mode, such as re6p and re6p-redis instance families.
-For information about how to view instance types that are equipped with persistent memory, see the Persistent memory column of tables in Overview of instance families.
+For information about how to view instance types equipped with persistent memory, see the Persistent memory column of tables in Overview of instance families.

 Billing after the economical mode is triggered